fanweng/software-design-pattern/README.md

 ### **O**pen Close Principle

+A class should be extendable without modifying the class itself:
-Open for extension
++ open for extension

-Close for modification
++ closed for modification

 ### **L**iskov Substitution Principle

+Every subclass or derived class should be substitutable for their base/parent class.

 ### **I**nterface Segregation Principle

+A client should never be forced to:
++ implement an interface that it doesn't use
++ depend on methods they do not use

-Multiple specific interfaces are better than one general purpose interface.
+> Multiple specific interfaces are better than one general purpose interface.

 ### **D**ependency Inversion Principle

-Depend upon abstraction, don't depend upon concretions
++ Entities must depend upon abstractions, not on concretions
++ High-level module should depend on abstractions, not on the low-level module

-Implement an interface...
+> So, implement an interface...

 ### Least Knowledge Principle / Law of Demeter